-Once a creditor has a judgment against you, it can have a court officer go to your bank and freeze the money in your accounts.
+Once a creditor has a judgment against you, there are several tools at their disposal to collect on it.
+One of them is a bank levy, where a court officer goes to your bank and requires them to freeze all funds in your accounts up to the full amount of that judgment.
 There is no requirement to give you advance notice, so a bank levy can be a very nasty surprise!

 Want to Find Out How to Get Some (or All) of Your Money Out of the Levy?
 Then download my FREE NJ Bank Levy Survival Kit NOW

 If the balance is more than the amount owed, then there are some funds still available.
-Unfortunately, if the balance is less than the amount owed, all of the money is frozen, in addition to any moneys deposited after the levy hits (including directly deposited salary).
+Unfortunately, if the balance is less than the amount owed, all of the money is frozen.
 This can cause checks to bounce, such as that mortgage or car payment, and hamper the use of a debit card.

-You can fight back the the Bank Levy Survival Kit, but even after that fight is over, you will need to deal with that debt.
+You can fight back with my Bank Levy Survival Kit, but even after that fight is over, you will need to deal with that debt.
 If you want more information on how to fight back with your creditors, then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

-If you live in southern New Jersey and would like my assistance in either negotiating a deal or fighting the levy, feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office.
+If you live in New Jersey, owe more than $10,000 to the creditor, would like my assistance in negotiating a deal for payments, and are ready to take action, then just click this link to schedule a call with me to discuss your case.
 As a former creditor's attorney I have helped many people deal with situations like this by negotiating on their behalf.